Skip to Main Content

 Interlibrary Cooperation Grants are competitive and project-oriented.
 A grant review committee will evaluate each proposal and score it according to a rubric.
 Proposals with significant statewide impact on the sharing of resources; cooperative services with another library; innovative programs for the delivery of library services; or training or other programs that strengthen library services, will be more competitive.

 Grantees must demonstrate financial commitment to providing ongoing library services once the project is finished.
-ILC grants cannot be written to support ongoing operational costs, replace primary funding sources, or fund activities that are the primary responsibility of the applicant library.
+ILC grants cannot be written to support ongoing operational costs, replace primary funding sources, or fund activities that are the primary responsibility of the applicant library

 Federal and/or State Funding Source